genesysedge/Guides/GC_CLI.md

 # Instructions to Setup the Genesys Cloud CLI
-## Prerequisites
+## Important Notes
-> Please Note: ohmyzsh has an alias that will conflict with gc.
+> ohmyzsh has an alias that will conflict with gc.
 To correct this either add unalias gc to the end of your ~/.zshrc, or rename the gc binary to another suitable name.
 ## Install Option 1 (This will pull the lastest version directly from Git)
 ### Install and setup Go
 Follow the instructions for your OS on [go.dev](https://go.dev/doc/install)